Erdandrej/Erdandrej.github.io/README.md

-# portfolio
+# Portfolio
-This is a repository for my portfolio showing my various projects.
+This is a repository for website portfolio that shows my various projects.

 ## Project setup
 ```